api-platform/docs/core/index.md

 Build a working and fully-featured CRUD API in minutes.
 Leverage the awesome features of the tool to develop complex and high performance API-first projects.

+If you are starting a new project, the easiest way to get API Platform up is to install the [API Platform Standard Edition](../distribution/api.md).

 [![JSON-LD enabled](http://json-ld.org/images/json-ld-logo-64.png)](http://json-ld.org)

 ## Features

-Here is the fully-featured REST API you'll get in minutes, I promise:
+Here is the fully-featured REST API you'll get in minutes:

 * CRUD support through the API for Doctrine entities: list, `GET`, `POST`, `PUT` and `DELETE`
 * Hypermedia implementing [JSON-LD](http://json-ld.org)